-The school website has copies of relevant policies and additional information about our school, including our annual report and strategic plan.
+The school website has copies of relevant policies and additional information about our school, including our annual report and strategic plan. yarram-ps.vic.edu.au

 Text Messages

 Families will receive text messages when a child is absent from school and we have not been notified as to why they are away.
 Please ring the school promptly to inform of the reason for the absence.